Joey Votto: 2009 season

-2010 season: NL MVP
+2010 season: NL Most Valuable Player

 Votto started the 2010 season by going 3-for-5 with a home run and a run batted in.
 By the end of April, he had four home runs and 12 RBI.
 His average was .275, but his on-base percentage was .400 because of 18 bases on balls.
-In the month of May, he batted .344 with six home runs and 21 runs batted in.
+In May, he batted .344 with six home runs and 21 runs batted in.
 However, he missed the last six games that month because of a sore neck.
-He would be back on June 1 in a game against the Cardinals.
+He returned on June 1 in a game against the Cardinals.
 He went 4-for-5 with a home run and one RBI.
-The Reds won the game to regain the NL Central lead.
+The Reds won the game to regain the National League Central Division lead.

 Votto was not initially voted to the 2010 All-Star game in Anaheim, California, but he made the roster via online fan voting through the National League's Final Vote.
 He was named on 13.7 million of the 26 million ballots submitted.
 Votto went 0-for-2 in the game.
 On August 25, Votto went 4-for-7 with two home runs and four RBI.
 He also drove in the tie-breaking run with a single off Giants pitcher Barry Zito.
-Votto made the cover of Sports Illustrated on the August 30, 2010 edition.
+Votto was on the cover of Sports Illustrated for its August 30, 2010 edition.

 On September 11, Votto hit his first career walk-off home run off Pirates relief pitcher Justin Thomas.
 For the season, Votto hit .324 with 113 RBI, 106 runs scored and 37 home runs, including a grand slam off Tommy Hanson of the Atlanta Braves on May 20.
-He finished the season leading the Major Leagues in On-Base Percentage (.424) and led the National League in Slugging Percentage (.600) and On-base plus slugging (1.024).
-The Reds made the postseason but lost to the Phillies in the National League Divisional Series in a three-game sweep.
+He finished the season leading the major leagues in on-base percentage (.424) and led the National League in slugging percentage (.600) and on-base plus slugging (1.024).
+The Reds made the playoffs but lost to the Philadelphia Phillies in the National League Division Series in a three-game sweep.
 Votto struggled in the series, batting .100 with one run batted in.

 Votto won the 2010 Hank Aaron Award in the National League.
-Votto was announced as the 2010 NL MVP, coming within one vote of winning unanimously as Albert Pujols received the other first-place vote.
-He was only the third Canadian to win the MVP award, after Larry Walker and Justin Morneau.
-He became the first Reds player to win the National League MVP since Barry Larkin won it in 1995.
-"Not to be dramatic or anything, but after I was told, I couldn't help but cry because I know how much at some point this meant to me and would have meant to my (late) father," Votto remarked after being named MVP.
+Votto won the 2010 National League Most Valuable Player (MVP) Award, coming within one vote of winning unanimously, with Albert Pujols receiving one first-place vote.
+He was only the third Canadian to win an MVP award, after Larry Walker and Justin Morneau.
+He became the first Reds player to win the MVP award since Barry Larkin in 1995.
+"Not to be dramatic or anything, but after I was told, I couldn't help but cry because I know how much at some point this meant to me and would have meant to my [late] father," Votto remarked after being named MVP.
 He added, "I did some pretty good things, and most importantly, we won.
 We went to the playoffs—it's been a long time since we'd been to the playoffs—and I think those all together were the reason I won."